ISO/IEC 7810: ID-1

 The ID-1 format specifies a size of 85.60 × 53.98 mm and rounded corners with a radius of 2.88–3.48 mm (about 1/8 in).
+This format is also referred to as CR-80 and, for travel documents, TD1.
 It is commonly used for payment cards (ATM cards, credit cards, debit cards, etc.).
 Today it is also used for driving licences and personal identity cards in many countries, automated fare collection system cards for public transport, in retail loyalty cards, and even crew member certificates (particularly for aircrew).
+As of 2024, all European standard identity cards are issued in the ID-1 format.